Lakeview wins slugfest over Battle Creek

 "It reminds me so much of last year.
 I thought hitting and offense would be our strength; that showed again tonight," coach Brach Johnson said.
 "Our bats keep getting better and better and better; strikeouts are going down and balls are going in play - we're starting to find some spots now.
 It's good to see."

-Ian Gibbs and Michael Rerucha led Friday's offensive assault with three hits apiece.
+David City's own Michael Rerucha and Ian Gibbs led Friday's offensive assault with three hits apiece.
+Rerucha was 3 for 3 with two singles and a double, scoring each time and stealing two bags.
 Gibbs reached base in each of his first three at-bats on two doubles and a single.
 He ended the night 3 for 4 with two RBIs.

-Rerucha was 2 for 3 with two singles and a double, scoring each time and stole two bags.
+Rerucha singled, stole second and came home on an error to make it 2-0 in the second.
+He singled again in the fourth, stole second again, reached third on a passed ball and scored on a throwing error.
+His night finished with a double off the wall in the sixth and Lakeview's final run on a wild pitch.
+He also showed consistency in the field with a 100% fielding percentage.

+Keegan Lavicky also played a part in the victory.
+He pitched the final two innings allowing only two hits, one walk and three runs.

 Gibbs singled in the first run on a sharp grounder past first base scoring Eric Mustard, singled again through the right side in the third and doubled home a run with two down in the five-run fourth inning.